 Notes:

 The correct codes for the metric types are registered in the RTM Management service, but this is not required.
-See Terminology Systems for the correct representation of these codes in a Coding datatype.
+See Terminology Systems for the correct representation of these codes in a Coding data type.

 source\imagingstudy\imagingstudy-examples-header.xml